 Tip #7: The Sub Tub Secret

 Speaking of binders and tubs, I want to talk to you about the super secret sub tub!
 How magical and amazing would it be to have an already COMPLETELY organized tub with ALL the information a sub could possibly need?
-Not only would it help alleviate your stress while gone, but it would be SO beneficial to the guest teacher in your classroom, your co-workers, and most importantly, your students!
+Not only would it help alleviate your stress while gone, but it would be SO beneficial to the substitute teacher in your classroom, your co-workers, and most importantly, your students!
 While this takes a little extra prep up front, when you have to be gone (which you will) this is a LIFE SAVER!
 I promise you!!
 Here’s some of the great things to include in your sub tub or binder.

-I hope you enjoyed learning all about easy tips when prepping for a sub!
+I hope you enjoyed learning all about easy tips when prepping for a substitute teacher!
 Don’t forget to subscribe to my email list!
 Not only will you get the most up to date tips, tricks, and classroom projects… and of course more fun FREEBIES including the No Prep Miss Nelson FREEBIE!
 But you will also have exclusive access to tons of digital how-to videos!
 If you would like to learn about this and other things happening in my classroom follow me @sweetnsauerfirsties on Instagram.

 To follow me on TPT and get all the latest updates on HALF OFF new products, click HERE!